microsoft/azure-api-management-monetization/documentation/adyen-details.md

 ### Billing portal *(Step 5, 6)*

-Once redirected to the billing portal, the consumer can enter a display name for their subscription and select 'Checkout', where they will be redirected to the checkout page, which varies depending on the payment provider configured.
+Once redirected to the billing portal, the consumer can enter a display name for their subscription and select 'Checkout', where they will be redirected to the checkout page.

 ### Adyen checkout *(Step 7, 8)*